How to resolve failed to pull Helm chart

 Overview of Helm and Helm Charts

-Before investigating the issues, let us dwell on Helm and Helm Charts since they are new as to Kubernetes and Helm.
+Before investigating the issues, let us dwell on Helm and Helm Charts since they are new to Kubernetes and Helm.

 Helm makes it possible to do the following very quickly:

-Add new applications with minimum fuss.
+• Add new applications with minimum fuss.

-Maintain a revision history of all deployments and related activities including roll backs.
+• Maintain a revision history of all deployments and related activities, including rollbacks.

-Handle configuration of several types of environments.
+• Handle configuration of several types of environments.

 What is meant by ‘Failed to Pull Helm Chart’?

-Something wrong with your internet connection.
+• Something wrong with your internet connection.

-Your Helm repository is misconfigured.
+• Your Helm repository is misconfigured.

-If you are trying to access a private repository, then it could be issues with authentication.
+• If you are trying to access a private repository, it could be authentication issues or version incompatibilities between Helm.

-Firewall or proxy blocking the access to the repository.
+• Firewall or proxy blocking the access to the repository.

 Common Causes of the Error